-- Management of Common Psychiatric Conditions, NURS 245, requires 108 hours of documented, precepted, direct patient care clinical hours in the first semester. - Management and Care of Patients with Acute and Chronic Psychiatric Conditions, NURS 247, requires 206 hours of documented, precepted, direct patient care clinical hours in the second semester.
-Of the 206 hours, 45 hours are to be in psychotherapy. - Management and Mental Health Care of Special Populations, NURS 249, requires 206 hours of documented, precepted, direct, patient care clinical hours in the third semester.
-Of the 206 hours, 45 hours are to be in psychotherapy.
+- Management of Common Psychiatric Conditions NURS 245 requires 103 hours of documented precepted direct patient care clinical hours in the first semester. - Management and Care of Patients with Acute and Chronic Psychiatric Conditions NURS 247 requires 206 hours of documented precepted direct patient care clinical hours in the first semester. - Management and Mental Health Care of Special Populations NURS 249 requires 206 hours of documented precepted direct patient care clinical hours in the first semester.

 COURSE CLINICAL HOURS

-NURS 245 108
+NURS 245 103

 NURS 247 206

 NURS 249 206